Welcome to the Four Border Abbeys U3A

 To join us, please download the form on the right or contact our Membership Secretary via the Contact page which also contains a contact phone number.

 The Committee works hard to ensure all members are able to participate in our U3A activities.
 There are a number of roles on the committee which may suit your interests and skills.
 If you would like to find out more please speak to one of the committee or contact the chairman using the contact page on this website.

 The University of the Third Age is a unique self-help learning movement for people no longer in full time employment, and offers an opportunity for older people to pursue shared interests in many subjects within a sociable environment.
 It aims to encourage "third agers" to engage in educational, creative and leisure activities at minimal cost by making use of the skills and knowledge of its members.

 A university in the original sense of the word, the U3A is a collective of people devoted to learning, with members not students, and all of whom are in their Third Age.

 The movement started in France in 1974 and spread to England in 1982 and to Scotland in 1987.
-There are currently more than 850 U3As in the United Kingdom, with over 290,000 individual members; There are over 40 branches in Scotland, with around 6,000 members.
+There are currently more than 1000 U3As in the United Kingdom, with over 400,000 individual members; There are over 40 branches in Scotland, with more than 6,000 members.